During the summer of 2015, my wife, Chris, and I walked 500 miles across northern Spain on an ancient pilgrimage trail

-But, the photo galleries (below, on the right) are updated and ready to go.
+But, the photo galleries (below, on the right) are ready to view.
 Just click on the Photo Gallery links to view photos from each of the five weeks Chris and were hiking.
 Buen Camino!

 The idea for this page didn’t originate until I had started the walk.
 Inside my backpack, I carried a notebook because I knew I wanted to keep a journal.
 Around my neck, every step of the way, was my Nikon D5300.
 I’m an amateur photographer, and I love to take pictures.
 Strapped to the side of my pack, to the surprise of many of my fellow hikers, was my tripod.
 There are some situations where you just have to have a tripod to take a picture–and I knew I’d be sorry if I left it at home.

 I figured the writing and pictures would be, primarily, a way for me to capture the memories and stories for Chris and me.
 The pictures would also be a way for us to share the Camino experience with our friends and family who were curious about what we were doing–why we were hiking 500 miles across Spain.
 But something changed along the way.